 A list of five plastic things you can stop using today:

 - Plastic bags — if you don’t have a reusable bag ask a friend if they have an extra, look for one at your local thrift store, or consider making one at home.
 (You can literally use an extra pillowcase if you have one.)
-We also have reusable bags and storage options available to help you ditch plastic for good.
+We also have reusable bags and beeswax wraps available to help you ditch plastic for good.

 - Plastic water bottles — most people are lucky enough to live in an area where water from the tap is drinkable.
 You can find a reusable bottle in the back of your cupboard, borrow from a friend, check the thrift store, or even repurpose a clean spaghetti jar.